iled/topodamage/site_selection_tests.md

 - using the **similar ranges** criteria
 - fixing all topo
-- fixing nontopo, except soill
+- fixing nontopo, except soil

 ## v5

 - using the **percentiles criteria**